 Rinse with Clean Water

-Drain the sink and refill it with cool rinse water.
+Drain the sink, making sure to rinse out any remaining soap, and refill it with cool rinse water.
 Swish the clothes around to remove most of the soap.
-Drain and refill the sink if necessary to remove all soapy residue.
+Drain and refill the sink a second time if necessary to remove all soapy residue.
 Finish by rinsing the laundry under running water.

 Dry Handwashed Clothes